hannesSchuerer/LedMatrixControl/README.md

 # LedMatrixControl
-Controler for a led matrix with shift register
+Controller for a led matrix with shift register